-You may have even had valerian root before and not even realized it.
-It’s very common for valerian root to be included in sleep-promoting tea blends, but it doesn’t just offer a solid night’s sleep — it’s also helpful for naturally remedying anxiety and can even lower blood pressure, among other benefits.
+You may have had valerian root before and not even realized it.
+It’s very common for valerian to be included in sleep-promoting tea blends and herbal supplements, but it doesn’t just offer a solid night’s sleep — it’s also helpful for naturally treating anxiety and can even lower blood pressure, among other benefits.

 What Is Valerian Root?